vodik/repose/README.md

 Verify the packages foo.db.tar.gz refers to can be accessed and the md5sum and sha256sum match.

+    repoman -R foo.db.tar.gz pkg ...

+Remove a package from the database.

     repoman -Q foo.db.tar.gz pkg ...

 Print information about `pkg` much like how `pacman -Qi pkg` works